vinsco30/SLAM-Realsense-T265-D435-ROS2/README.md

 ## Running the Realsense node

-Once the container is running, source the workspace,

-        $ . ros2_ws/install/local_setup.bash $

-Now you can plug the T265 cam and run the node,
+You can plug the T265 cam and run the node,

         $ ros2 launch realsense2_camera rs_t265_launch.py $